 Want to survive and thrive in your college years?
 Focuses on wellness, positive youth development, resilience building, and risk-reduction techniques that specifically target behavioral risk factors in adolescence and early adulthood.
 Tackles cognitive distortions, stress and anxiety reduction, effective communication skills, and healthy eating, sleeping, and exercise habits.
 Provides a powerful and evidence-based toolkit for how to thrive during the college years (and beyond).

 Skepticism and Proof: Research Methods in Child Mental Health

 CAMS-UA 120 Offered in the fall and spring.
+Gallagher, La Lima.
 4 points.

 Evidence-based clinical care seeks to guide mental health practitioners in the critical appraisal of data on risk factors, prevention, and treatment.
-Students compare and contrast published research with media reports, and draw their own conclusions.
-Students design hypothetical research protocols and present them in a simulation of the research-funding application process.
+Students compare and contrast published research with media reports and draw logical conclusions.
+They design hypothetical research protocols and present them in a mock research-funding application process.
 Topics include the "epidemic" of certain diagnoses, the influence of the environment and culture on child mental health, and the risks and benefits of widely prescribed medications.

 Behavioral Interventions for Children with Disruptive Behavior Disorders: Practicum

 CAMS-UA 131, 132 CAMS-UA 131 is offered in summer session I; CAMS-UA 132 is offered in summer session II.
 Fleiss.
 3 points per summer session.